Setting Up Your RP457c – Audio Connection

 You may also consider putting your iPad into a case.
 The bumper and stabilizer will likewise help secure the device during transactions.

 Snap the payment device into your iPad’s audio port.
-The bumper and stabilizer will help

 Section 5.
 Suggested Orientations